National Centre for Cold-chain Development: Organisation

 NCCD is overseen by a Governing Council and an Executive Committee, with equal representation of public and private sectors, chaired by the Secretary (A&C, Ministry of Agriculture).
 The principal executive of this body was originally conceived as its Director who would implement the decisions of the Executive Body.
 The first Director of NCCD was Mr. Sanjeev Chopra, a Joint Secretary in the Ministry of Agriculture.
 However, in keeping with the technical domain requirements, the governing bodies initially decided to invite an established leader from the private sector as a chief advisor to assist in incubating the body and develop a roadmap.
 In this initial stage, various concept level revisions were proposed regarding cold chain and the requirements to make it future ready.
 In these years, India's horticultural production also overtook that in food grains.

 Subsequently, in 2014 the Governing Council decided that this body required to be strengthened with relevant domain expertise.
 It restructured the organization and added the position of Chief Executive Officer, to be filled by an industry stalwart with hands-on domain experience.
 The government officer nominated Director, was thereafter to provide administration support, with the professional Chief Executive Officer responsible to provide executive and technical direction.
 Capt.
 Pawanexh Kohli was the first Chief Advisor and the founding Chief Executive Officer of NCCD and headed this organization for its first eight years from 2012 to 2020.

-In this duration, the first CEO also served, in individual capacity, as the Chief Advisor to the Department of Agriculture & Farmers Welfare, on topics of supply chain and postharvest management in India.
-This structure also allowed NCCD to work closely with the government across various Agri-logistics matters, besides cold chain.
-This foundation allowed NCCD to establish a strong reputation in both public and private stakeholders, as an organization of credible expertise.
+During this period, the first CEO also served in an individual capacity as Chief Advisor to the Department of Agriculture and Farmers Welfare on supply chain and post-harvest management in India.
+NCDD was involved in government discussions on Agri-logistics and cold chain development.

 NCCD think tank has participation from various private & government stakeholders ranging from Educational & Research Institutions, Regulatory authorities, Trade bodies, individual Companies involved as users or providers of cold-chain, farmer Groups and Associations as well as Individuals as Associate members.
 NCCD comprises members from the cold-chain stakeholders community and administered by its office secretariat staff.
 Each such member group also elects representation on the governing council, enabling NCCD to reflect inclusive governance and emulate a public-private partnership model.
 As of February 2020, Dr BNS Murthy (a government officer and the Horticulture Commissioner of India), has been nominated to the role of Chief Executive Officer.